TParr4196/cs361microservice/README.md

 to exit:
 write 'X' (it does not erase the X from the file though)

+to receive the facts, simply read them from the microservice!

 if you want to add or remove facts, simply add them to facts.txt (before you open the microservice) separated by a newline

 ![alt text](image-2.png)